jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t1007-hash-object/default/divergences.md

 LibraryCallReplaced
   Before events:
-    CF: _ at gettext.h:48:9
     CT: Jump to external code for gettext
+  After events:
+    CT: Jump to external code for dcgettext
+  Occurrences: 1

+LibraryCallReplaced
+  Before events:
+    CT: Jump to external code for gettext
     RF: Jump to external code for gettext
   After events:
-    CF: _ at gettext.h:48:9
     CT: Jump to external code for dcgettext
     RF: Jump to external code for dcgettext
   Occurrences: 96

 LibraryCallReplaced
   Before events:
-    CF: hasheq_algop at hash.h:238:10
     CT: Jump to external code for memcmp
-    RF: Jump to external code for memcmp
   After events:
-    CF: hasheq_algop at hash.h:0:0
     CT: Jump to external code for bcmp
-    RF: Jump to external code for bcmp
-  Occurrences: 14
+  Occurrences: 15

 LibraryCallReplaced
   Before events:
-    CF: hasheq_algop at hash.h:238:10
     CT: Jump to external code for memcmp
     RF: Jump to external code for memcmp
   After events:
-    CF: hasheq_algop at hash.h:0:10
     CT: Jump to external code for bcmp
     RF: Jump to external code for bcmp
-  Occurrences: 50
+  Occurrences: 222

 LibraryCallReplaced
   Before events:
-    CF: pool_entry_cmp at hashmap.c:327:32
+    CT: Jump to external code for printf
+  After events:
+    CT: Jump to external code for puts
+  Occurrences: 2

+LibraryCallReplaced
+  Before events:
+    CT: Jump to external code for printf
+    RF: Jump to external code for printf
+  After events:
-    CT: Jump to external code for memcmp
+    CT: Jump to external code for puts
+    RF: Jump to external code for puts
+  Occurrences: 32

+LibraryCallReplaced
+  Before events:
+    RF: Jump to external code for gettext
+  After events:
+    RF: Jump to external code for dcgettext
+  Occurrences: 1

+LibraryCallReplaced
+  Before events:
     RF: Jump to external code for memcmp
   After events:
-    CF: pool_entry_cmp at hashmap.c:327:32
-    CT: Jump to external code for bcmp
     RF: Jump to external code for bcmp
+  Occurrences: 15

+LibraryCallReplaced
+  Before events:
+    RF: Jump to external code for printf
+  After events:
+    RF: Jump to external code for puts
-  Occurrences: 159
+  Occurrences: 2

 LibraryCallInlined
   Before events: